General Comodule-Contramodule Correspondence: Monad-Comonads Adjoint Pairs over Closed Categories

 \begin{defn} Let $(T\dashv F)$ be an internally adjoint pair of endofunctors on $\sC$.
 We define {\em the chief} (or {\em the chief object}) of the pair $(T \dashv F)$ as $\chf \coloneqq T\unit$. \end{defn}

-The following lemma, motivating our interest in the chief, is {\em surprising}. \begin{lemma} Let $(T\dashv F)$ be an internally adjoint pair of endofunctors of $\sC$ and $\chf$ their chief.
+The following lemma, motivating our interest in the chief, is {\em surprising}, due to its implications. \begin{lemma} Let $(T\dashv F)$ be an internally adjoint pair of endofunctors of $\sC$ and $\chf$ their chief.
 Then there are natural isomorphisms of functors